yp717/personal-site-v2/content/blog/How I added a Reading Progress Bar to my Gatsby Site/gatsbyjs-reading-progress-bar.md

 npm install --save gatsby-plugin-scroll-indicator
 ```

-For those of you less experienced with web development let's break this phrase down a litte.
+For those of you less experienced with web development let's break this phrase down a little.
 Otherwise, if you're just looking for step by step instructions skip to step 2.

 The NPM at the start is an abbreviation for the Node Package Manager.
-[NPM](link) is a package manager for the [JavaScript](link) programming language.
-You will see a lot of other tutorials also talk about another package manager called [yarn](link) but for simplicity let's stick with NPM here.
-I've been using NPM for most of the projects I worked on because its simple, consistent and comes as the default package manager for the JavaScript runtime environment [Node.js](link).
+[NPM](https://www.npmjs.com/) is a package manager for the [JavaScript](https://en.wikipedia.org/wiki/JavaScript) programming language.
+You will see a lot of other tutorials also talk about another package manager called [yarn](https://yarnpkg.com/) but for simplicity let's stick with NPM here.
+I've been using NPM for most of the projects I worked on because its simple, consistent and comes as the default package manager for the JavaScript runtime environment [Node.js](https://nodejs.org/en/).

 The next keyword `install` will install the package and any packages that it depends on.
 The `--save` bit just means that we want to save the package in our project, which means that next time we start everything up it'll all still be there.
 The last bit of the command is just the name of the package.
 Sounds simple enough right?

 ## Step 2

 The second step is to add the plugin to your `gatsby-config.js` file.
 BUT before you do there are two ways to do this.

 The simple way is just to add the plugin the way it comes out of the box.